lasercata/Dotfiles/README.md

 # Dotfiles

-This repository contain my personal configuration files for the some softwares that I use.
-Most are text-based (only run in terminal) and have vim-like key bindings.
+This repository contain my personal configuration files for some of the softwares I use.
+Most are text-based (i.e run in a terminal) and have vim-like key bindings.

 See each folder in [`config`](config) for more info.